 Is Your Business A Target For Crime?

-First...when you start a Business Watch program in your area, block, or shopping mall, you will take an important step.
+As a business owner, you are often told that the responsibility to prevent external and internal theft lies squarely with you.
+But what, exactly, can you do to create a safe, secure environment for your employees and your business?
+First when you start a Business Watch program in your area, block, or shopping mall, you will take an important step.
 Neighboring businesses working with the West Valley City Police Department can establish and support a network that works.
 This will make your business community an attractive and safe place to work and shop.

 Business Watch is hardly a new idea; in fact, it is based on one of the oldest and simplest concepts known to man, neighbor helping neighbor.
 And when neighboring merchants get together and cooperate with law enforcement, crime can be reduced.

 Lessen The Opportunities For The Criminal

 Take control of what happens in your business community, and lessen your chances of becoming a victim.
 Through Business Watch, you will be making crimes against yourself and your fellow business neighbors as difficult as possible.
 Thriving Business Watch programs across the nation are deterring criminals by:

 - Promoting communication and understanding between law enforcement and the business community